Intel-Media-SDK/MediaSDK/doc/mediasdk_release_notes.md

 - Intel® Xeon® E3-1200 v4 Family and 5th Generation Intel® Core™ Processors will be referred to as “Broadwell”
 - Intel® Celeron® and Pentuim® processors codenamed "Apollo Lake I" will be referred to as “Apollo Lake”

-## What’s New in Media SDK 20.2.1
-* **Samples**
-    - Fixed [#2190](https://github.com/Intel-Media-SDK/MediaSDK/issues/2190). rotate_opencl plugin switched to recent version of OpenCL C++ headers, validated with [OpenCL-CLHPP v2.0.12](https://github.com/KhronosGroup/OpenCL-CLHPP/releases/tag/v2.0.12) and OpenCL-Headers [v2020.06.16](https://github.com/KhronosGroup/OpenCL-Headers/releases/tag/v2020.06.16).

-## What’s New in Media SDK 20.2.0
+## What’s New in Media SDK 20.3.0
 **New features**:
-* **API 1.33**
+* **API 1.34**
-    - Added Scaling Interpolation Method control (not supported on Linux currently).
+    - Added Keem Bay platform support
+    - Added AV1 decode support

 * **AVC encode**
+    - Added implicit Motion-Compensated Temporal Filter (MCTF) to improve coding quality on certain scenarios
+    - Improved CodecLevel initialization from rate control parameters
+    - Added support of 4k streams with look-ahead bitrate control mode
-    - Enabled MaxSliceSize feature in low-power (VDENC) mode.
+    - Enabled QPOffset by default

 * **HEVC encode**
-    - Enabled Screen Content Coding (SCC) profile on supported platforms (Tigerlake+).
-    - Improved IntraRefresh behavior in presense of multiple references.
+    - Improved efficiency of FPQ
-    - Optimize Reference Picture Set selection.
+    - Enabled QP modulation (Icelake+)

-* **HEVC decode**
+* **VP9 decode**
-    - Improved resilence and corner case handling.
+    - Added 16k support

-* **Tools**
+* **VPP**
-    - Upstreamed [Media SDK Tracer](https://github.com/Intel-Media-SDK/MediaSDK/tree/intel-mediasdk-20.2/tools/tracer) tool, with renewed hassle-free support for LD_PRELOAD setup.
+    - Added A2RGB10 input in case of passthru copy

 * **Samples**
-    - Fixed sample_encode setting BufferSizeInKB to 8 seconds instead of 1 in case of variable bitrate modes.
+    - Added -dec::sys flag for setting of the output memory to system type in sample_multi_transcode
-    - Enabled lookahead plugin in sample_encode for AVC and HEVC encoders.
+    - Added p016/y216 support in sample_encode
+    - Added i420/nv12 support in sample_multi_transcode
+    - Fixed chroma size for Y210/Y216 formats in sample_deocde
+    - Added handle for iterpolation methods for resize in sample_vpp

+* **Misc**
-    - Preliminary support for AV1 decoder in sample_decode and sample_multi_transcode.
+    - Added support for discrete Intel Xe graphics codenamed DG1 and SG1
-    - Added Video Conference Mode bitrate control support to sample_encode and sample_multi_transcode.
+    - Added support for Rocketlake platform
+    - Actualized Elkhartlake device id support list

 * **Software requirements**
     - Libdrm 2.4.84 or later